-Stalking or “persistent unwanted behavior” describes repeated harassment or intrusive behavior.
-Stalking may cause fear, annoyance or anger in the person who is being targeted.
-Sometimes the targeted person may minimize the situation, but bystanders may see it as dangerous or concerning.
+Stalking is a pattern of unwanted behavior, directed at a specific person which is causing that person to feel afraid, nervous, in danger, and/or change their routine.
+Stalking may cause fear, annoyance or anger in the person who is being stalked and cause the person impacted to change the routine or behavior.
+Sometimes the person that is being stalked may minimize the situation, though bystanders may see it as dangerous or concerning.
 Stalking can occur in and out of relationships, between acquaintances or complete strangers.

-Each stalking behavior by itself may or may not be illegal.
+Stalking behaviors by themselves may or may not be illegal.
+For example one incident of leaving someone a gift or sending a text after they have indicated they do not want to be contacted.
+However, context of the behavior and he impact these behaviors are having on a person is key.
 What matters is that there is a set of behaviors which can have an impact on an individual or a group of people.
-The person who is following, watching, or harassing may have various different motives, but the impact on the target or the community is the most important aspect of assessing the situation.
-Are you or a friend changing your life to avoid or contend with harassment, being followed, or unwanted emails?
+The person who is following, watching, or harassing may have various different motives, but the impact on the person being stalked is the most important aspect of assessing the situation.
+Are you or a friend changing your life to avoid or contend with harassment/unwanted contact, being followed, or unwanted emails?
 Regardless of how it happens support and resources are available.

 For content-specific information about reporting see below.
 For general information about reporting and the possibilities of working with systems visit our reporting page or visit OIEC's Don't Ignore It website.